-Dry air and low levels of exposure to sunlight’s ultraviolet rays likely cause worsening psoriasis symptoms during fall and winter.
+Dry air and low levels of exposure to sunlight’s ultraviolet rays likely make psoriasis symptoms worse during fall and winter.

-Experts believe that ultraviolet light hinders the rapid growth of skin cells that is characteristic of psoriasis.
+Experts believe that ultraviolet light hinders the rapid growth of skin cells that is a feature of psoriasis.
 So you may find that your psoriasis is more likely to flare and your plaques worsen when you spend less time in the sun.

 How can I safely get the ultraviolet light my skin needs?

 The medical use of light rays to treat psoriasis is known as phototherapy.
-A variety of options exist, which can be done in a doctor’s office, psoriasis clinic, or even the comfort of your home.
+There are a variety of options, which can be done in a doctor’s office, psoriasis clinic, or even the comfort of your home.

 The form of light known as ultraviolet light B (UVB) seems to be the most beneficial for treating psoriasis.
-Your doctor may prescribe a certain amount of UVB exposure depending on your symptoms.
-If your doctor does choose this form of light therapy for your psoriasis, ask whether you should consider purchasing a home UVB unit.
+Your doctor may prescribe a certain amount of UVB exposure, depending on your symptoms.
+If your doctor does choose this form of light therapy for your psoriasis, ask whether you should consider buying a home UVB unit.

-Other phototherapy options for psoriasis treatment include the use of ultraviolet light A (UVA) in conjunction with special medications that respond to these light rays.
-This is rarely used, however, because it can cause skin cancer.
+Other phototherapy options for psoriasis treatment include the use of ultraviolet light A (UVA) along with special medications that respond to these light rays.
+But this is rarely used because it can cause skin cancer.

 Looking for a reason to take a getaway to some tropical locale?
 It could be just what the doctor ordered to ease your psoriasis symptoms.
-The beneficial effects of a sunny vacation in the middle of winter could help ease psoriasis symptoms for a few months.
+A sunny vacation in the middle of winter could help ease psoriasis symptoms for a few months.

 I tend to eat more and drink more alcohol in the fall and winter months.
 Will this affect my psoriasis?